What is CGNAT and Which One is Best for My Network?

 Carrier-grade NAT (CGNAT) has become a popular solution.
 CGNAT enables multiple customers to share a single IP address.
 A CGNAT router acts as an agent between the Internet and a local private network (with many devices), so one public IP address can represent hundreds or thousands of private network devices.

 CGNAT's technical name (NAT 444) refers to how the technology works: an end user receives a non-publicly routable IP address from the private series defined in RFC 1918.
-Before using CGNAT, each internet user received a public IP address.
+Before CGNAT, each internet user received a public IP address.
 With CGNAT, the broadband provider operates an intermediate network.
 This enables customer networks (with their own internal network address space) to route through the ISP's pool of public Internet IPv4 addresses for access to the Internet.

 Which CGNAT Solution is Best for My Network?